Short Circuit: the Lifecycle of our Gadgets and the True Cost to Earth.

 Death: How are these items disposed of, what are the recycling options and initiatives, what happens to our gadgets at the end of their life, what are the problems generated by e-waste?

-The concluding chapter looks into the different strategies proposed by organisations and individuals in order to address the issues above.
-There are many points of action and possibilities for alternatives.
-We can design systems and products for the 'circular economy', and we can 'close the loop' on the lifecycle of electronics by designing products that are infinitely recyclable with little or no waste throughout their entire lifecycle.
+Short Circuit's concluding chapter examines the different strategies proposed by organisations and individuals to address the issues above.
+There are many action points and possibilite alternatives, including designing systems and products for the 'circular economy'; 'closing the loop' on the lifecycle of electronics so that our gadgets are infinitely recyclable, and create little or no waste throughout their entire lifecycle.

-Ultimately however, we must also look at the deeper issue of a dominant throw-away consumer culture.
-This economic model requires ever-more mining developments and aggressive marketing strategies to feed our desire to have the latest gadget, no matter what the true cost.
-The aim of the Short Circuit report is to expose the hidden costs behind these electronic items so that as individuals and as a society we can re-evaluate their true value.
+Ultimately however, we must address the deeper issue of our dominant throw-away consumer culture.
+The economic model run along these lines requires ever-more mining developments and aggressive marketing strategies to create our desire to own the latest gadget, no matter what the true cost.
+The aim of the Short Circuit report is to expose the hidden costs behind these electronic items so that as individuals and as a society we can re-assess their true value.

 What can I do?

 Spread the word!
-Share this report and the key messages with colleagues, family and friends.
-Knowledge is power and the first challenge is to open our eyes to the destructive system in which we are currently unwittingly supporting.
+Share this report and its key messages with family, friends and colleagues.
+Knowledge is power and our first challenge is to wake up to the destructive system we are unwittingly supporting.
 Share our spoof smartphone advert on facebook and twitter!

 Do what you can to build a critical mass for change.
 There are a number of excellent campaigns which you can support to put pressure on governments and corporations to change the system.
-There are also numerous ways in which you can be the transition!
+There are also numerous ways in which you can be the change you wish to see!
 Find out more about ways in which you can act and respond.